 The Disabled State of the command mirrors the disabled state of the button.

-attribute is in one of the Submit Button, Reset Button, Image Button, Button, Radio Button, or Checkbox states defines a command.
+input element to define a commandAn input element whose type attribute is in one of the Submit Button, Reset Button, Image Button, Button, Radio Button, or Checkbox states defines a command.

 The Type of the command